 MUSIC-034 Jazz/Rock Keyboard 1.5

 MUSIC-065 Class Voice 1

-MUSIC-067 Jazz and Popular Vocal Technique 1 7
+MUSIC-067 Jazz and Popular Vocal Technique 1 -

+or

-group performance-oriented courses eted for the core requirement, page 2
+Two additional group performance-oriented courses in addition to those completed for the core requirement, page 201.

-TOTAL UNITS FOR rhis certificate 34-43.5
+TOTAL UNITS FOR THIS CERTIFICATE 34-43.5

 - Understand and be able to apply the fundamentals of music theory, aural, and have a working knowledge of harmonic progression, musical forms and structures. - 2.
-Have practical knowledge of performance practice in their particular ensemble performing styles. - 3.
-Have proficiency of solo repertoire and technical studies in their major instrumental or vocal area of study. - 4.
+Have practical knowledge of performance practice in their particular ensemble performing styles. - Have proficiency of solo repertoire and technical studies in their major instrumental or vocal area of study. - 4.
 Have writing skills with the ability to independently utilize research tools and resources (library, internet, etc.). - 5.
-Have abilities to understand and navigate music software programs. - 6.
-Have proficiency in basic accounting, small business law, corporate law, entertainment law, state regulations, and artist management. - 7.
+Have abilities to understand and navigate music software programs. - Have proficiency in basic accounting, small business law, corporate law, entertainment law, state regulations, and artist management. - 7.
 Apply the acquired information from this certificate towards potential employment as a small business owner, artist manager, music personnel manager, and music critic.